Format Codes

 The code 40308 therefore specifies that the cell should display a red (03) small square (4) on a yellow (08) background with a border (positive format code).

 If N=18, a symbol is to be displayed in the middle of the cell, again with the colour and background colour as defined by FGBG: the last 4 digits.
 The symbol to be displayed is specified by the value associated with the cell, which should be a decimal entity code for HTML characters and symbols (specifying a Unicode/ASCII character).
 So, if the format code is 180305 and the associated value for the cell is 9733 (the HTML entity code for a star), a red star on a blue background is displayed.
 These symbols and codes may be found on the web.
 The symbols may also be seen, and their codes found, in Symbol Finder.
-Important Note: Some symbols are larger than the cell size so will be clipped.
-You can also choose to display the symbols at a smaller size, which should fit the cell, by employing a negative value for the associated code instead of the positive value.
-So, an associated value of -9733 will again display a star, but it will be smaller than for 9733.
-This is particularly useful for displaying emojis, which may be cut off unless the smaller size is used.
+Important Note: You can also choose to display the symbols at a larger size, but these will not always fit the cell so some of it may be lost.
+For many characters and symbols, however, these larger sizes will look better in a cell.
+This is done by employing a negative value for the associated code instead of the positive value (think of a minus value as a warning that it may be displayed minus some part of it!).
+So, an associated value of -9733 will again display a star, but it will be larger than for 9733.
+Avoid using negative values for emojis, as they will almost certainly be partially obscured.
 Both sizes can be seen in the Symbol Finder app.
 Note also that emojis may be multicoloured and will not change their foreground colour.

 If N=19, the value (mapped as appropriate) is displayed centrally in the cell.
 The text colour is as specified in FG and the background colour is as defined in BG.
 As the text is larger than in the normal text fields, these are really intended for values with one, or maybe two, characters only.
 So, if the value of the cell is 4, then the code 190814 results in a bordered cell, with a yellow 4 on a brown background.